fenderdigital/flask-philo/documentation/source/introduction.rst

 Running Unit Tests
 #############

-Flask-Philo simplifies Unit Test coverage by providing a dedicated directory location for all test code : ``src/app/tests``.
+Flask-Philo simplifies Unit Test coverage by providing a sigle console command for running and managing all test.
+All test code should be written in the dedicated directory location : ``src/app/tests``.
 Within this directory, all Python source files begining with ``test_`` will be executed as part of a suite of Unit Tests.

 To run all Unit Tests for your new Flask-Philo app, use the following console command: